 Music is given a high profile within the school and we provide many and varied opportunities for all children to play, sing, compose and enjoy music in a practical way.
-All children in years 2 and 3 learn the recorder, all children in year 4 learn to play hand-chimes and also to be part of a samba band, and all children in year 3 learn to play the ukulele.
+All children in years 2 and 3 learn the recorder, all children in year 4 learn to play African drums and in Year 5, children are part of a samba band.
+Children in year 3 learn to play the ukulele and the school's music scheme (Charanga) allows multiple opportunities to use xylophones and percussion instruments in class.
 Singing forms an integral part of school life from the classroom through to assemblies and the school choir.
-Events such as the annual music evening, school production and our rolling programme of musical assemblies give many opportunities for the children to showcase their talents.
+Events such as the school production, festive nativities and our rolling programme of musical assemblies give many opportunities for the children to showcase their talents.